gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Replace `DependentSourceSet.libs` and `dependency` with a set of dependency declarations.
 - Replace `LibraryResolver` and `NativeDependencySet` with the above.

-## Story: Simplify configuration of a binary based on its properties

-- Add a `DomainObjectCollection` sub-interface with method `all(map, action)`.
-This method is equivalent to calling `matching(predicate, action)`, where `predicate` is a spec that selects all objects whose property values equal those specified in the map.
-This method can be used to do delayed configuration of the elements of the collection.
-- Change `NativeComponent.binaries` and `BinariesContainer` to provide implementations of this interface.

-### User visible changes

-    apply plugin: 'cpp-lib'

-    libraries {
-        main {
-            // Defaults for all binaries for this library binaries.all {
-                …
-            }
-            // Defaults for all shared library binaries for this library binaries.all(type: SharedLibraryBinary) {
-                …
-            }
-            // Defaults for all binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp) {
-                …
-            }
-            // Defaults for all shared library binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp, type: SharedLibraryBinary) {
-                …
-            }
-        }
-    }

-    binaries.all(name: 'mainSharedLibrary') {
-        …
-    }

-    binaries.all(type: NativeBinary) {
-        …
-    }

-### Open issues

-- Roll out the predicate methods to other containers.
-- Need to deal with things like 'all versions of visual C++', 'all toolchains except visual C++', 'visual C++ 9 and later', 'gcc 3' etc.
-- Need to deal with things like 'all unix environments', 'all windows environments', etc.
-- Nice to have a way to select all binaries that have linker settings (ExecutableBinary + SharedLibraryBinary).

 ## Story: Allow easy creation of all variants, all possible variants and a single variant for each component

 - Add an `assemble` lifecycle task for each component.